pdevito3/HeimGuard/README.md

 }
 ```

 You'll notice two other methods extending `AddHeimGuard`.
 Nether are required, but they do make your life easier.

--
+For more details, check out [HeimGuard Enhancements](#heimguard-enhancements).

 ## Introduction